Basketball at the 2020 Summer Olympics – Women's 3x3 qualification: Format

 Four teams qualified based on the 1 November 2019 world ranking list.
 Japan, as the host nation, was guaranteed one quota spot between the men's and women's tournaments.
 If Japan would have not ranked within the top four NOCs in either men's or women's on the ranking list, Japan's higher-ranked team between the two genders (if evenly ranked, Japan's women's team) qualified and only the top three teams in the rankings for that gender qualified.
 No more than two NOCs from any given continent may qualify through the ranking list.

 Three teams qualified through the 2020 FIBA Olympic Qualifying Tournament (OQT).
 This was a 20-team tournament.
 NOCs already qualified through the ranking list will not be eligible to play in the OQT.
 The 20 teams for the OQT consisted of the OQT hosts, the three highest-placed teams at the 2019 FIBA 3x3 World Cup, and 16 teams on the world ranking list (with Japan being guaranteed a spot if not already qualified for the Olympics).
 The first ten quota spots for the OQT are open to any team that has not qualified for the women's Olympic tournament, but the remaining ten spots are subject to two restrictions.
 First, an NOC that has a team qualified for the men's tournament was excluded from these restricted quota places.
 Second, no more than ten NOCs from any given continent may compete at the OQT.

 The final quota place was determined through the 2020 FIBA Universality Olympic Qualifying Tournament (UOQT).
 This was a 6-team tournament.
-NOCs already qualified through the ranking list or the OQT were not be eligible to play in the UOQT.
+NOCs already qualified through the ranking list or the OQT were not eligible to play in the UOQT.
 Further, any NOC that has had a men's or women's team play in the basketball at the 2012 Summer Olympics or basketball at the 2016 Summer Olympics tournaments was ineligible for the UOQT.
 The six teams for the UOQT consisted of the UOQT hosts and five teams on the world ranking list (with Japan being guaranteed a spot if not already qualified for the Olympics; Japan was eligible for the UOQT despite having a women's team play basketball in the 2016 Summer Olympics).